yafyz/vrv_player/readme.md

 plays VRV content through VLC or MPV

-proxy for bypassing VRV being unavailable in your country
+proxy support for bypassing VRV being unavailable in your country

 (only used to get Policy Data, which is needed for all the requests)